ICMS-conference/icms-conference.github.io/2018/sessions/index.md

 ---
-layout: default2018
+layout: congress
-title: "ICMS 2018 - Notre Dame"
+title: "ICMS 2018 - Sessions"
 ---

-# International Congress on Mathematical Software - ICMS 2018
-## Notre Dame, 24-27 July 2018

 The congress is organized in sessions, addressing different aspects of mathematical software.
 There will be also demos, tutorials and posters.
 If you would like to give a